Established in 1848, by an act

 by Philip Johnson.
 Today, the McKim building houses the

-million books, the library boasts a wealth of rare books and
+Within its collection of 23 million items, the library boasts a wealth of rare books and

 manuscripts, maps, musical scores and prints.
 Among

 its large collections, the BPL holds several first edition folios

 by William Shakespeare, original music scores from Mozart to Prokofiev's

 "Peter and the Wolf;" and, in its rare book collection,